 Sportsmanship: The point of youth lacrosse is for players to have fun and to learn to play lacrosse.
 Game officials are usually new and learning to officiate, and unsportsmanlike conduct discourages people from continuing as or becoming officials.
-Coaches, players, and spectators should exhibit the highest level of sportsmanship toward each other and toward officials at all times.
-Coaches are expected to focus on teaching fundamental lacrosse and not on influencing the officials or exploiting loopholes in the rules in an effort to win games.
+Coaches, players, and spectators should always exhibit the highest level of sportsmanship toward each other and toward officials.
+Coaches are expected to focus on teaching fundamental lacrosse and not on influencing the officials or exploiting loopholes in the rules to win games.
 Coaches are asked to address poor spectator behavior without the officials needing to ask (by rule, if the officials do ask, the coaches are required to deal with spectator behavior issues, up to and including ejecting spectators from the venue).
+US Lacrosse expects officials to enforce the unsportsmanlike conduct rules without hesitation.